electronpass/electronpass-desktop/README.md

 #### Development

 If you want to try latest features, you can go to the latest travis build and select one of the logs.
 At the bottom of the travis log, there is a curl command which uploads the binary to transfer.sh and outputs the download link.
-There are 3 different binaries (and 3 different links): AppImage.
-All three have the needed qt dependencies and libelectronpass bundled in them.
+It's in the form of AppImage with needed qt dependencies and libelectronpass bundled in it.

 ## Building
 The following instructions are for Unix/Linux systems.
 If you want to build on Windows look at [Building for Windows](https://github.com/electronpass/electronpass-desktop/blob/develop/Build-Win.md)